How to Make Nasturtium Chips

 • Drizzle the leaves with olive oil and salt

 • Place in the oven for 15 minutes or until crispy (crispy texture is important!)
-Be careful not to burn the leaves
+Be careful not to burn the leaves.
+Remove early if necessary.

 • Remove from oven and enjoy!